 Step 2 is to make sure that everything about how and when you get paid is documented, agreed to and understood by all parties.
 “You need to set that expectation up-front,” says Ly.
 “Consider charging interest for amounts outstanding past the due date.
 You can also incent the customer with discounts for quick payments, like within 5 days.”

 Step 3, which should happen immediately after the service is provided, is to send the customer a complete, itemized invoice that clearly states financial terms and provides instructions for remitting payment.
 “Mobile payments are a great option, and the solution Jobber provides is excellent for field service companies,” says Ly.
 “You’re swapping 2.9% for managing a lot of risk out of your business.”

 Step 4 is to remind the customer at, or just before the due date, of the payment requirement.
-There are a number of online accounting tools that allow you to automate these reminders, QuickBooks Online is one option, as is Xero, which Ly favors for email reminders.
+There are a number of online accounting tools that allow you to automate these reminders, like QuickBooks Online (which integrates with Jobber).

 Step 5 (if things get to that point) is to ratchet-up collection efforts in correlation with lateness of payment.
 “After all efforts have been exhausted and the customer still hasn’t paid, send a final notice stating that the account will go to collections, if that’s what you intend to do,” says Ly.

 By the time things have gotten this far, you should be pulling in additional resources to aid in the recovery process.
 “Consider talking to a lawyer as to how to approach things legally and how to word your communication,” says Ly.
 “It’s a sensitive area.”